You will use Laravel and Vue.js to build a chat service that allows users to engage in one-on-one conversations with each other.

 php artisan serve

-Next, to compile and start the frontend application use the following command:
+And then compile and start the frontend application use the command:

 npm run watch

-Now, navigate to http://localhost:8000, to view the application in your browser:
+Now, if you navigate to http://localhost:8000, you will be able to view the application in your browser.

 Go ahead and register as a new user.
 You can create two separate accounts for testing purposes: